NathanFee/game-knight-client/README.md

 # Game Knight Client
 Game Knight is an SPA that makes keeping score during your game nights easier.
-You can add or remove players from a game and see all players scores and update them as you go.
+You can add or remove players from a game and see all players scores, update them as you go and keep a record of wins an losses.

+## How it works
+Log in, create some players, go to the score keeper, add your players to the game and score you points.
+Once there is a winner, click declare winner to clear the scores and update the leader board (note: highest score wins).

+To create a player, click 'create player' and type in a name.
+If you click 'knight player' the app will add "the {random adjective}", for a little fun when creating player names.

+To view all players, click the leader board and you can see all players and thier win/loss record.
+You can also view a single player by clicking the magnifying glass on the right side of the players score card.

+To edit or delete a player, go to the leaderboard, click the magnifing glass on the players score card.
+Then select edit or delete.

+Enjoy!

 ## Technologies
   Front-End: HTML, CSS, Bootstrap, JavaScipt, React, Axios.
 Back-end: Ruby, Ruby on Rails, Heroku.